TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Method

+where $\mathbf{W}_4$ is a trainable matrix.
 The resulting $\mathbf{H}^{\text{LCCA}}$ provides a refined representation of each label, enriched by its interaction with the contextual representation of the clinical document.
 This alignment strengthens the relationship between labels and clinical text, facilitating accurate label prediction.